Alphonso Boone

 Alphonso Boone (November 7, 1796 – February 27, 1850) was an American pioneer in what became the state of Oregon.
 A native of Kentucky, he was the grandson of Daniel Boone, and lived much of his life in Missouri.
 After immigrating to the Oregon Country, he established Boones Ferry across the Willamette River south of Portland near the present city of Wilsonville.

 Early life

 Alphonso Boone was born on November 7, 1796, in Mason County, Kentucky, to Jesse Bryan Boone and Chloe Van Bibber.
-The grandson of frontiersman Daniel Boone, he moved to Missouri where he lived in the mid-1820s in Montgomery County.
+The grandson of famed frontiersman Daniel Boone, he moved to Missouri where he lived in the mid-1820s in Montgomery County.
 Boone later moved to Jefferson City in Cole County, where he ran a trading post in the 1830s to early 1840s.
 There he supplied emigrants preparing to cross the Great Plains on the Oregon Trail.
-He married Nancy Linville, a second cousin, on February 21, 1822, and they had 10 children before her death in the early 1839.
+He married Nancy Linville, a second cousin, on February 21, 1822, and they had 10 children before her death in early 1839.
 Boone then moved to Independence in 1841 where he continued outfitting wagon trains.